Privacy & cookies policy

 8. Data security

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place what we consider to be appropriate security measures designed to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a legitimate business need-to-know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 9. Data retention